pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 It became the default mechanism for control plane to node communication in Kubernetes 1.22, released in August 2021 by replacing the older direct kubelet API server proxy and SSH tunneling mechanisms.

-On AKS we have it since October 2021 replacing the former `aks-link` and `tunnel-front` implementation <https://github.com/Azure/AKS/blob/master/CHANGELOG.md#release-2021-10-28>
+On AKS we have it since October 2021 replacing the former `aks-link` and `tunnel-front` implementation: <https://github.com/Azure/AKS/blob/master/CHANGELOG.md#release-2021-10-28>

 🔄 How It Works: